 Has she lived there for long?

-Contractions are common in oral and informal written form.
+Contractions are common in oral and informal written forms.

-This table shows you the contractions for: To be, have, has, will, would and had for the different pronouns.
+This table shows you the contractions for the different pronouns for to be, have, has, will, would and had.

 Always look at the word that goes after the contracted word to know which word is being contracted.